abdessalems/dev_ops_project/README.md

 ## project's owner: Saadaoui Abdessalem

 ## Introduction
-Welcome to the "Projet DevOps 2024"!
+Welcome to the "dev_ops_project"!
 This repository is designed to familiarize you with the core concepts and tools used in DevOps, such as Git, Bash, and GitHub.
 My name is Saadaoui Abdessalem, and I am a Software Engineer orchestrating this project to enhance your hands-on skills with these essential tools.

 ## Objectives
 The main goal of this project is to provide practical experience with DevOps methodologies.
 You will engage in various tasks that not only introduce you to the foundational tools but also enable you to employ them effectively in your future projects.